Azure/Vision-AI-DevKit-Pages/docs/_docs/01d-frameworks.md

   </tr>
 </table>

   *this network topology requires changes to preserve accuracy when quantized.
-Instructions for topology modification is available from Qualcomm.
+Instructions for topology modification are available from Qualcomm.

 ### ONNX support